intel/confidential-cloud-native-primitives/tools/cvm-image-rewriter/README.md

 ### 2.1 Existing Plugins

-There are following customization plugins in Pre-Stage providing customization to base image.
+There are following customization plugins in Plugins providing customization to base image.

 | Name | Descriptions | Required for CCNP deployment |
 | ---- | ------------ | ------------ |